Lewis Gordon: Essentialism and race

 For some scholars, essentialism means that one cannot study race and racism and colonialism properly because they, in effect, lack essences.
 Gordon argues that although human beings are incomplete, are without laws of nature, it does not follow that they cannot be studied and understood with reasonable accuracy.
 Drawing upon the thought of Max Weber, Edmund Husserl, Alfred Schutz, and Frantz Fanon, Gordon argued that the task is to develop accurate portrayals or to thematize everyday life.
 He argues that racism and colonialism are everyday phenomena and, as such, are lived as "normal" aspects of modern life.
 Even under severe conditions, human beings find ways to live as though under ordinary conditions.
 This ordinariness can get to a point of distorting reality.
 In the case of racism, one group of people are allowed to live an ordinary life under ordinary conditions while another group or other groups are expected to do so under extraordinary conditions.
 Institutional bad faith renders those extraordinary conditions invisible and advances as a norm the false notion a shared ordinary set of conditions.
 This is the meaning behind the colloquial notion of "double standards".
 Gordon here also advances a theory that provides an answer to social constructivists in the study of race.
 What they fail to understand, Gordon argues, is that sociality is also constructed, which makes social constructivism redundant.

-Many social constructivists also treat the identification of constructive as the conclusion of the argument instead of its beginning.
-For Gordon, identifying that something is constructed does not mean showing that the phenomenon is false or fictional.
-Human beings construct many "real" things, such as language and meaning and the forms of life generated by such activities and concepts.
-Many people are able, for instance, to act on race concepts (not racist ones) with a fair degree of accuracy.
-What this means is simply that they know how to read the social world and the bodies through which that world is manifested.
-The error that many critics make is that they demand the false criterion of universality and infallibility to the practice of racial identification.
-Gordon argues that such a demand would not work for the identification of most social phenomena.
-What is required is not universality nor infallibility but generality.
-Gordon defends this claim by making the distinction between a law and a principle.
-Law is absolute, without exceptions, categorical.
-A principle is general and has exceptions.
-For things human, principles are more appropriate ascriptions than laws.
-Gordon argues that these ideas emerged through his reading of Fanon's notions of sociogenesis.